 The Prize is open to anyone aged 13 – 18 who is at school or college, from England, Northern Ireland, Scotland or Wales.
 You don’t need to have participated in an Orwell Youth Prize Workshop to enter.

 WHAT IS THE THEME?

 Every year, the Youth Prize takes a theme from Orwell’s work to inspire your responses to the world around you.
-Previous themes have included ‘Identity’ and ‘Truth vs. Lies’.
+This year’s theme is ‘A Fair Society?’, previous themes have included ‘Identity’ and ‘Truth vs. Lies’.

 The Orwell Youth Prize takes its inspiration from George Orwell.
 Orwell wrote from his own experiences, and observed the social injustices and political happenings of the world around him.
 He also wrote in language that was clear, concise and compelling for his audience.

 We encourage you to follow George Orwell’s example: write about something that matters to you, and that you want to draw to the attention of others.

 You can write in any form you like: journalism, essays, short stories, blog posts, poems and even plays are all welcome.
 We want to hear what you’ve got to say!
 The word limit is 1000 for the junior category (if you’re in Years 9-11) and 1500 in the senior category (sixth-formers).

 WHAT HAPPENS NEXT?